Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/new-project-setup.md

     ![](images/new-project-script.gif)

 3. Open the created projects from the Unity Hub:

     ![Scene Composition Manager](images/samples-open-hub.png)

-4. If you created a sample project, follow the instructions here:
+4. If you created a sample project, continue to follow the instructions [here](samples.md)

+5. Otherwise you can continue to [Running and Testing](running-and-testing.md).